 - Individual staff storage lockers to keep personal belongings

 - A uniform laundering area to ensure fresh uniforms are readily available

 - Showers and restrooms

 - A separate exit into the resident corridor

 The Bottom Line: Design Strategies for the Senior Living Staffing Shortage

 Reimagining staff entries and lounge areas not only helps with infection prevention, but it also shows your commitment to staff health and well-being.
 Attracting and retaining staff is key in the current staffing crisis.
 Our Senior Living design and construction experts can help you implement innovative senior housing design strategies like these, so you can adapt to the future of the Senior Living industry.

-Schedule a call to discuss your design strategy for staff retention, or reach out with any questions on the latest senior housing design trends.
+Fill out the form below to discuss your design strategy for staff retention, or reach out with any questions on the latest senior housing design trends.

 Not ready to get started just yet?
 Consider these other top trends in Senior Living design.